valorekhov/ovos-arch-linux/README.md

 This repository contains the Arch Linux packages required to run OpenVoiceOS on Arch Linux.
 Supported architectures are x86_64 and AArch64.

+This is a community project and is not officially supported by the OpenVoiceOS project.
+Do not create issues in the OpenVoiceOS project for issues related to this repository.

 ## Why another OVOS distribution?
 - It is Arch!
 - It is not Buildroot.